MistakeNot4892/InspiralC/CONTRIBUTING.md

 ## Adding commands

-Define the strings relating to your command in a `command_foo.json` file and place it in `data\definitions\commands`.
+Define the strings relating to your command in a `command_foo.json` file and place it in `data/definitions/commands`.
 An example of the required definition is:
 ````
 {
 	"command" : "foo",